EmptyBlueBox/PKU_Treehole_Starred_Saver/README.md

 python save_markdown.py --json Data/PostJson/202x-xx-xx-xx-xx-xx.json
 ```

+Then all of your posts will be saved in the `Data/PostMarkdown/202x-xx-xx-xx-xx-xx/` directory.
+Just compress this directory and take it anywhere on earth!

 ## Structure

 There will be three directories in the `Data` directory after running the code: